Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Unfortunately, getting into an accident with one of those drivers can cost you dearly.
+According to a 2017 study by the Insurance Research Council, one in eight drivers didn’t carry insurance in 2015.
+And getting into an accident with one of those drivers can end up costing you big.
 To protect yourself, consider buying uninsured motorist coverage.

 What is uninsured motorist coverage?

 This is why uninsured motorist coverage can be valuable.
-If another driver doesn’t have insurance, you won’t have to liaise with them to receive compensation.
+If another driver doesn’t have insurance, you won’t have to go back and forth with them to receive compensation.
 Instead, your own insurance will cover your expenses.

 - Uninsured motorist bodily injury (UMBI) coverage.
 UMBI covers your medical bills and other costs like lost wages.
 When buying this insurance, you’ll need to decide if you want split-limit or combined single limit coverage.

 - Uninsured motorist property damage (UMPD) coverage.
 UMPD covers damage to your car.
 It may also cover expenses if your personal property is damaged, such as your house.

 You’ll often hear underinsured and uninsured coverage mentioned together.
 Some states require you to carry both types of coverage, while others require one or the other.
 They both operate in similar ways, but underinsured coverage is used when the driver has some insurance but doesn’t have enough to cover your medical expenses or damage to your car.

 - Underinsured motorist bodily injury (UIMBI) coverage.
 UIMBI covers your medical bills that exceed the amount the other driver’s insurance policy will cover.
 For example, if the other driver’s policy limit is $50,000 for medical injuries and your medical bills total $75,000, UIMBI will cover the extra $25,000.

 - Underinsured motorist property damage (UIMPD) coverage.
 UIMPD covers damage to your car beyond the cap on the other driver’s policy, just like UIMBI.